 Nothing can nourish the soul but light. ~ Rumi

 Conversely, if we allow our minds to be overrun with negative thoughts, disparaging remarks, bad news, or filth of any kind, our spirit will suffer from lack of light!
-We must be ever mindful of what we are ingesting on a daily basis through the internet, our smart phones, video games, music, books, and all other sorts of media input.
-Garbage in, garbage out.
+We must be ever mindful of what we are ingesting on a daily basis through our associations, the internet, our smart phones, video games, music, books, and all other sorts of media input.
+You put garbage in, you get garbage out.
 This is true physically, mentally, and spiritually.
 Be mindful of what you are feasting upon daily.
 Choose to feed your spirit with care and to nurture your soul with love.

 The books we read should be chosen with great care, that they may be, as an Egyptian king wrote over his library, ‘The medicines of the soul.’ ~ Oliver Wendell Holmes